How to Find the Right Therapist for You

 As a counselor working at an outpatient mental health clinic near Union Square in New York City, part of my job was to talk on the phone with individuals calling in to our treatment center to request a therapist.

 I worked closely with people like you – grappling with questions about therapy while trying to maneuver the systems of insurance, availability, and understanding therapy.
 On top of the logistics, individuals reaching out for therapy are often experiencing distress.
-Symptoms of anxiety or depression can feel crippling before adding the overwhelming nature of infinite options, unclear instructions, and mystifying distinctions.
+Symptoms of anxiety or depression can feel crippling before adding the overwhelming nature of infinite options, unclear instructions, and mystifying distinctions (read more about when to see a therapist here).

-After nearly ten months at the clinic, absorbing individual accounts of confusion, frustration, and concern, I decided to launch My Wellbeing with my fellow social worker and counselor, Lauren Knapp.
-Our goal at My Wellbeing is to guide individuals through their search for a therapist.
+After nearly ten months at the clinic, absorbing individual accounts of confusion, frustration, and concern, I decided to launch My Wellbeing.
+My goal at My Wellbeing is to guide people like you through the therapist search, ultimately helping you to find the right fit and to feel more confident in your early stages of healing.

-Through this experience, I have come to believe in five important first steps for finding the right therapist.
+Through my experience, I have come to believe in five important first steps for finding the right therapist.
 I am excited to share these steps with you today.

 Step 1: Determine your budget.
 Be honest.

 You are your most important resource.
-Investing in yourself, especially through something as powerful as therapy, has the potential to drastically return its investment in the quality of your relationships with others and, perhaps even more importantly, the quality of your relationship with yourself.
+Investing in yourself, especially through something as powerful as therapy, has the potential to drastically return its investment by improving your performance, your relationships with others, and, perhaps most importantly, your relationship with yourself.

 Take a look at your budget.
 What can you afford to invest in therapy?
 Social stigma tempts us to undervalue our self-care.
 Be honest with what you can afford to allocate for your personal growth and have courage to invest in yourself.

 One way to better understand where to begin is to research what a therapy session costs on average in your city.
 For example, in New York City, an average therapy session costs between $200-$300 out-of-pocket.
-This range will vary by location.
+This range will vary by location and by the depth of the therapist's experience.
 Informing your expectations will help you frame your budgeting.

 If your budget is tight, there are still options.
 Some therapy is covered by insurance.
 I recommend calling your insurance company to learn the specifics of your plan and coverage.
 Calling your insurance provider is free, private, and will not affect your rates.
-Knowing what to ask can feel confusing and overwhelming.
-Below are two suggestions of where to start.
+Below are two suggestions of what to ask:

-What are your out-of-network benefits?
+- What are your out-of-network benefits?
 Often, insurance plans will reimburse you a percentage of your monthly session fees.
-Through this method, you may see a therapist who accepts out-of-pocket payment and file with your insurance company to receive a percentage of what you paid back to you monthly.
+Through this method, you may work with a therapist who does not accept your insurance "in-network" if you are eligible to receive a "reimbursement," or money back from your insurance company, based on the Out of Network benefits of your specific plan.
+Note: this often depends on whether you have met your "deductible," or the amount of spending you need to reach before your insurance benefits kick in.

 Step 2: Determine your availability.